-Another benefit is undergraduate research.
+Another important part of an education at Buffalo State is hands-on learning through research.
 Buffalo State has an active undergraduate research program that offers research fellowships, small grant awards, and funds for students to travel to conferences.
 There is also an annual Research and Creativity Celebration that allows students to present the work they conducted with a faculty mentor.
-Under the guidance of their professors, students enjoy hands-on experience in the field as well as in laboratories.
+Under the guidance of their professors, students enjoy experience in the field as well as in laboratories.
 Much of the undergraduate research conducted through the GLC takes place through the National Science Foundation (NSF)-funded Undergraduate Research and Mentoring Program.